mohammadhumzah/100-days-of-code-Humzah/log.md

 **Thoughts**: First thought was to copy project from somewhere since it was my first time building something.
 But then i started working on a problem i myself faced  and gave it touch of fun element.
 Took 20 extra days to complete the course too.
 But happy that i did it.
 Have decent hold on python now.
 Need to build more.

+## Day 42 & 43: June 5 & June 6

+**Today's Progress**: Worked both days on learning on top of cs50 course.
+Built some projects like "Dark Joke Bot",still lot of work to do.

+**Thoughts**: Lacking consistency big time, need to wake up and study, delaying it till evening won't work.
+Need to complete one major project too.